tanij/docs-exercises/book/exercises/48_exercise_path_planning_with_uncertainty.md

 ### Problem we want to solve:

-Imagine you are driving on a straight road, in your lane, when you suddenly see in front of you a big truck driving on the middle of the road.
-It is so big, that you have no choice but to avoid it by partially going out of the road.
-The thing is, you know that the guy driving is a bit sleepy: he does not touch the wheel, but he plays with the accelerator and the break pedal randomly.
-How do you plan your trajectory to avoid collision while minimizing your driving partially out of the road?
+Imagine you are driving on a straight two-lane road, you're in your lane, when you suddenly see in front of you a big truck driving down the middle of the road!
+It is so big, that you have no choice but to avoid it by partially driving off the road.
+You know he's coming right at you (constant angle), but you're not sure how fast (his acceleration changes randomly).
+How do you plan your trajectory to avoid collision and minimize your off-road adventure?
-This problem gives us two possible cases: when the truck is coming towards us, or when it is going in the same direction than us.
-The solution should be able to perform well in these two cases.
+This problem comes in two flavours: the truck is oncoming, or it is going in the same direction as us.
+A robust solution should perform well in both cases.

 ### Our solution:

-Our solution predicts the probability of the other duckiebot's position in time, using the velocity probabilistic model to propagate its possible positions over a one-dimensional discretized map.
-It is then able to compute the probability of collision for our Duckiebot at any position and time.
-This is used by a Monte Carlo Tree Search algorithm in order to compute a probable reward at each node, and to approximate our optimal trajectory up to a given time horizon.
+Our solution predicts the probability of the other duckiebot's position w.r.t. time, using a probabilistic velocity model to propagate its possible positions over a one-dimensional discretized map.
+We are then able to compute the probability of a collision at any position and time.
+We use a Monte Carlo Tree Search algorithm to compute rewards for states in this map and approximate our optimal trajectory up to a given time horizon.

 ### The exercise:

 Can you do better than us?
-In `include/dt_agent`, the file `agent.py` is instantiating a predictor and a planner.
+We instantiate a predictor and a planner in `include/dt_agent/agent.py`.
 Add your own predictor and planner in the same folder, and don't forget to include them in the `include/dt_agent/__init.py__`.
 Compare with our version by measuring your score at t = 25 sec.
-But first, you'll have to install the whole thing.
-[Learn how here](https://github.com/mweiss17/pathplanning).
+But first, you'll have to install the thing (which should take ~30 minutes if you've got the pre-requisite ROS installation and a couple hours if you have to install Ubuntu and ROS).
+[Find our code and learn how to use it here](https://github.com/mweiss17/pathplanning).

 ## Our results
 Our solution works well.
 Kind of.
-Here are some results we would like to share, and a bit of analysis over the issues we are having.
+Here are some results and analysis we would like to share.

 ### Gifs
 These gifs show the output of the visualizer with different MCTS parameters.
 We took the case of the truck coming towards us, with a random acceleration picked from a continuous uniform distribution from -2 m/s to + 2 m/s at each time step.
 The trajectory was recomputed every 3 time steps.